MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

     Review GitHub Copilot's suggested improvements and implement the changes.
 The optimized version should include:

-    - Dictionary-based product lookups for O(1) performance
+    - Dictionary-based product lookups for O(1) performance.
-    - Proper cache initialization and management
+    - Proper cache initialization and management.
-    - Reduced redundant operations
+    - Reduced redundant operations.

-1. Enhance the SearchProducts method efficiency.
+1. Assign a task to the agent that enhances the efficiency of the SearchProducts method.

-    Select the `SearchProducts` method in **ProductCatalog.cs** and use this prompt:
+    Select the **SearchProducts** method in **ProductCatalog.cs** and use this prompt:

     ```text
     Refactor the SearchProducts method to eliminate performance bottlenecks.
 Optimize the search algorithm and remove unnecessary delays while maintaining search functionality.